dhunter87/di-workshop-02-variables-datatypes-decisions/README.md

 1. Make the square bounce off the edges of the window - DONE
 2. Count the number of times the square has bounced, and show it on screen.
-   What’s the most appropriate data type for storing the count? - DONE
+   What’s the most appropriate data type for storing the count? - DONE - integer

 ## Task 3